keboola/connection-docs/tutorial/manipulate/index.md

 {: .image-popup}
 ![Screenshot - Add output mapping](/tutorial/manipulate/transformation-output.png)

-Enter `opportunity_denorm` into the *source* field in the output mapping; the source field refers to the transformation.
+Enter `opportunity_denorm` into the *Source* field in the output mapping; the *Source* field refers to the transformation.
 This table does not exist yet.
 We will create it in the transformation.

-The *destination* field refers to the name of the table in Storage.
-Enter `out.c-tutorial.opportunity_denorm`.
+The *Destination* field refers to the name of the output table in Storage.
+Start typing in and find our tutorial output bucket and add the source table name to it: `out.c-tutorial.opportunity_denorm`.
-It will create the `opportunity_denorm` table in the `tutorial` bucket in the *out*put stage in Storage.
+It will create the `opportunity_denorm` table in the `tutorial` [bucket in the output stage](/storage/tables/) in Storage.
 This table does not exist either, but it will be created once the transformation runs.

-After you finish the output mapping, you will see this:
+After you finish Output Mapping, you will see this:

 {: .image-popup}
 ![Screenshot - Output mapping result](/tutorial/manipulate/transformation-output-end.png)